 - Let the engine run for a few minutes to prevent moving parts from freezing.
-Shut off the engine, wait for all moving parts to stop, and remove ice and snow from the machine. - Clean off any snow and ice from the base of the chute. - Rotate the discharge chute left and right to free it from any ice buildup. - With the ignition key removed, pull the recoil-start handle several times or connect the electrical cord to a power source and the machine and push the electric-start button once to prevent the recoil starter and/or the electric starter from freezing up (electric-start models only). - In snowy and cold conditions, some controls and moving parts may freeze.
+Shut off the engine, wait for all moving parts to stop, and remove ice and snow from the machine. - Clean off any snow and ice from the base of the chute.
+Always use a tool to clean snow out of a chute, never use your hand. - Rotate the discharge chute left and right to free it from any ice buildup. - Remove the key, pull the recoil-start handle several times or connect the electrical cord to a power source and the machine and push the electric-start button once to prevent the recoil starter and/or the electric starter from freezing up (electric-start models only). - In snowy and cold conditions, some controls and moving parts may freeze.
 Do not use excessive force when trying to operate frozen controls.
-If you have difficulty operating any control or part, start the engine and let it run for a few minutes.
+If you have difficulty operating any control or part, start the engine and let it run for a few minutes. - Do not use the chute control to attempt to move a frozen discharge chute.
+Hold down the blue knob and use your hands to rotate the chute. - Transporting the machine in an open trailer or vehicle can cause the controls or discharge chute to freeze.